 The first time you do anything will feel like doing an extreme sports stunt.
 Or going on a date.
 A mix of excitement and I’m-about-to-piss-my-pants terror.

 “What if it bombs?
 What if everyone thinks I’m a loser?
-Ohgodohgodohgod I’m going to die.”
+I’m so anxious right now I might vomit.”

 The fact that you feel this way doesn’t mean you’re not ready.
 It means you’re a human being taking a risk.
 That’s a good sign, because at the other side of this experience you’re going to emerge as a different person.
-A better person.
-A person who’s ready to take on a bigger challenge.
+A more mature person who’s ready to take on a bigger challenge.

 When you have a few small things under your belt, you can tackle a more complex subject like a new service launch, conference talk application, crafting an auto-responder sequence, starting a weekly video show, and planning your editorial calendar for the next quarter.